 Don’t Criticize Your Plumber!

-Plumbers are criticized for being unprofessional and dirty.
-If you hire a plumbing company and the plumber they send to your home is not well groomed with a clean company shirt and pants, then you hired the wrong company.
+Plumbers get criticized for being unprofessional and dirty.
+However, if you hire a plumbing company and the plumber they send to your home is not well-groomed with a clean company shirt and pants, then you hired the wrong company.
 Your plumber must be knowledgeable and possess good manners as well.
-At Big B’s Plumbing, we have training every Monday morning to discuss better company care and that includes good hygiene as well.
+At Big B’s Plumbing, we have training every Monday morning to discuss how to better our company, and our plumbers know they must have excellent hygiene and good communication skills.
+All our plumbers are issued clean uniforms regularly and will show up ready to perform.

 Often plumbers are criticized for being messy and unorganized.
-While that may be true of a small minority, most plumbers are very organized.
-Their work trucks must be stocked and organized daily for efficiency.
+While that may be true of a small minority, all our plumbers are very organized.
+Their work trucks get stocked and organized daily for efficiency by a warehouse manager.
 At Big B’s Plumbing, we train our plumbers to be clean and organized on and off the job.
-When they leave a job site, everything must be cleaner than the way they found it.
+When they leave a job site, everything must be cleaner than when they arrived.

 The Truth About Plumbers, And What It Takes To Become One